engineergorman/lpc1114fn28/README.md

 suitable for LPC11xx.
 There are some excellent open source solutions, such as the one at CooCox.org.

-My prefernce is to use the free version of Keil's MDK-ARM IDE with Olimex's ARM-JTAG-COOCOX programmer/SWD debugger.
+My preference is to use the free version of Keil's MDK-ARM IDE with Olimex's ARM-JTAG-COOCOX programmer/SWD debugger.

 # License